 Proponents of chemical fertilizers will argue that the same basic nutrients (i.e. nitrogen, phosphorus, potassium, etc.) are supplied by chemical products.
 This is quite true - but the essential difference is that only natural materials supply the all important humic acids, beneficial bacteria and other microbial life essential to both the vitality of the plant and its ability to assimilate basic nutrients.

-We could make further arguments for natural soil improvement by citing studies which document the pollution resulting from runoff of highly soluble synthetic products.
-Even the turfgrass industry, which supports the cultivation of huge acreages of monocultured crops (golf courses), has begun working to encourage the use of natural, soil-building materials and methods.
+We could make further arguments for natural soil improvement by citing studies that document the pollution resulting from the runoff of highly soluble synthetic products.
+Even the turfgrass industry, which supports the cultivation of huge acreages of monoculture crops (golf courses), has begun working to encourage the use of natural, soil-building materials and methods.

 So, the next time your garden "expert", TV commercial, or retailer encourages you to buy petrochemical-based fertilizers, ask for the natural alternatives.
-There are an increasing number of these products, ranging from bulk compost to bagged products formulated from natural sources.
-Some are indeed more expensive, initially, than their synthetic counterparts, but their slow release and soil building qualities actually make them more cost effective.
+There is an increasing number of these products, ranging from bulk compost to bagged products formulated from natural sources.
+Some are indeed more expensive, initially than their synthetic counterparts, but their slow release and soil building qualities make them more cost effective.

 OK, perhaps this has been enough about soil management.
 In the next issue, we'll move on to another topic.
 Just one more time...healthy soil grows healthy plants.

 - Jul 26, 2021 Home Improvement: How to Boost Your Propertys Value by Michael Creighton